 - 2 tablespoons freshly squeezed lime juice

 - 2 tablespoons chopped cilantro (fresh coriander leaves)

 - Heat ghee in a pan over medium-high heat.

 - Once the ghee is hot, add cumin seeds and asafetida.
 Let them crackle for 3-4 seconds.

-- Add onions, ginger, and garlic and fry until the onions are slightly browned (8-10 minutes).
+- Add onions, ginger, and garlic, and fry until the onions are slightly browned (8-10 minutes), stirring frequently.

-- Now, tomatoes, green bell pepper, and green chilies and cook for another minute.
+- Now, add tomatoes, green bell pepper, and green chilies, and cook for another minute.
+Stir frequently while cooking.

-- Next, add coriander powder, turmeric powder, pav bhaji masala, and red chili powder and cook for 1-2 minutes.
+- Next, add coriander powder, turmeric powder, pav bhaji masala, and Kashmiri red chili powder, and cook for 30-40 seconds.

 - Crumble the paneer and add it to the pan along with salt, cumin powder, garam masala powder, and lime juice, and mix well.
 Cook for 2-3 minutes.

-- Garnish with cilantro (coriander) and serve hot.
+- Garnish with chopped cilantro and serve hot.